Knox2026/Redford-Stack-Trainer/README.md

 3. Select **"Add to Home Screen."**
 4. Then click install.
 The app will now appear on your phone just like a native application!

+    ** Developer Note for Users:
+If you do not see the latest version after updating or if your phone keeps reverting to an older version, your phone is holding on to old cache versions.
+Perform a hard reset of the app:
+"Hard Refresh" the app on your phone.
+Delete the app from your home screen.
+Clear your browser cache -
+On iOS (Safari): Go to Settings > Safari > Clear History and Website Data.
+On Android (Chrome): Open Chrome web browser, tap the three dots > Settings > Site Settings > All Sites > Knox2026.github.io/Redford-Stack-Trainer > Clear & Reset.
+Visit the URL again.
+Then reinstall the app.

 ---

 ## 🤝 Community & Support